Contact us today for Legionella risk assessment.

 Legionnaires Disease Symptoms

-Legionnaires Disease is a form of Pneumonia that is caused by Legionella bacteria.
+Legionnaires Disease is a form of Pneumonia.
 It can only be contracted by aspirating infected water vapor and can be fatal is left untreated.

 The risk of death from Legionnaires Disease is higher for those who are infected while already in a hospital or for those with chronic diseases.